johnbrunnings/Neat/README.md

 * Aspects for use with IoC frameworks to add common, cross-cutting concerns to projects
 * and so on.

+This software licensed under the MIT License, see LICENSE.txt.
 If you'd like to contribute please contact me at [me@johnbrunnings.com](mailto:me@johnbrunnings.com)!